If your child has been excluded from school

 Can schools impose unofficial exclusions, such as asking me to collect my child early or take them out of school at lunchtime?

 No. Asking you to be responsible for your child during any part of a school day is unlawful, regardless of whether or not your child is disabled.
 If the school believes that there is good reason to exclude your child, they must follow the appropriate procedure, notifying you formally in writing.
-A lunchtime exclusion counts as half a day, so does being asked to bring your child in late or pick them up early.
+A lunchtime exclusion counts as half a day, as does being asked to bring your child in late or pick them up early.

 Are there different types of exclusion?